visit/galaxy-docs/_includes/promocode.md

       {
           "PromoCode": "string", //Mandatory - promotion code
           //If Point of Sales is connected to multiple external accounts
-          //user should specify this field to avoid unambiguously checked promo codes "ProductId": "string" //Optional - product filtering
+          //user should specify this field to check promo code per account "ProductId": "string" //Optional - product filtering
       }
   ]